-The Series 2019C Bonds are being issued to refund and defease all of the Authority's outstanding Bonds described below (the "Refunded Bonds").
-Any refunding is contingent upon the delivery of the Series 2019C Bonds.
+The Series 2020A Bonds are being issued to refund and defease all of the Authority's outstanding Bonds or portions thereof described below (the "Refunded Bonds").
+Any refunding is contingent upon the delivery of the Series 2020A Bonds.

 TABLE OF REFUNDED BONDS